sereedmedia/groups-for-pages/README.md

 # groups-for-pages
-Some files to from the watercooler slack.
+Some files to make an idea from the watercooler slack.